galvanixer/thinkingatoms/content/posts/Metals_Biology.md

     srcset=""
     sizes=""
     alt="An example image"
+>}}
-    caption="Process of Mitosis.
+Process of Mitosis.
 Mitosis is the process by which a cell divides and replicates its DNA, resulting in two genetically identical daughter cells.
 During mitosis, the chromosomes in the cell nucleus condense and the nuclear envelope breaks down.The chromosomes are then separated by the spindle fibers and pulled to opposite sides of the cell.
 Finally, the cell divides, forming two new nuclei with identical genetic information.
-This process is necessary for tissue growth and repair in multicellular organisms."
+This process is necessary for tissue growth and repair in multicellular organisms.
->}}
+{{</ imgset >}}

 Zinc is an essential mineral for the body, especially for cell growth, division, and repair.
 It plays a crucial role in synthesizing DNA and proteins, which are necessary for cells to reproduce and function properly.
 Zinc also helps activate enzymes that regulate the cell cycle, the process that controls how cells divide.
 If there is not enough zinc, cell division can slow down or even stop.
 Zinc is also involved in several signaling pathways that control cell growth.
 One of these is related to IGF (Insulin-like Growth Factor), a hormone that helps stimulate cell division and growth.
 Zinc supports the activity of IGF-1 by enhancing its ability to bind to its receptor, which activates a cascade of signals that promote cell proliferation.
 In addition, zinc plays a role in the structure of microtubules, which are important for cell division and maintaining cell shape.
 Without zinc, the assembly of these structures can be impaired, affecting the ability of cells to divide properly.
 Overall, zinc is vital for maintaining healthy cell functions, especially for growth and repair {{< cite "ZincBiologicalFunctions2023">}}.